nusenu/ansible-relayor/README.md

         - instance 1: ORPort 9000, DirPort 9001
         - instance 2: ORPort 9100, DirPort 9101

-* `tor_v4ips`
-    - If you want to use only specific IPv4 addresses for Tor.
-    - Makes only sense in host_vars context.

-* `tor_maxips`
+* `tor_maxPublicIPs`
-    - Limits the amount of IPs we will use to generate instances on a single host.
+    - Limits the amount of public IPs we will use to generate instances on a single host.
     - Indirectly limits the amount of instances we generate per host.
-    - If tor_ips is set, tor_maxips has no effect.
     - default: 3

 * `tor_enableControlSocket`